tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 {{< colorblock text="4.
 Other interesting things" >}}

-## Research about porn is difficult to outreach 🤷
+## Research on pornography leads to recruitment difficulties 🤷

 We shared the invitation below on: [/r/privacy](https://www.reddit.com/r/privacy/comments/equgcy/on_sunday_january_19th_2020_join_the_first/), [/r/italyInformatica](https://www.reddit.com/r/ItalyInformatica/comments/erb7g0/nsfw_aiutiamo_i_ragazzi_italiani_di_tracking/), and [/r/SampleSize](https://www.reddit.com/r/SampleSize/comments/eqwd32/academic_today_collective_observation_of_the/).

-As ironic as it can seem, an algorithm (the antispam filter of reddit) punished us, of course:
+As ironic as it can seem, an algorithm (the antispam filter of reddit) punished us as spammers, of course:

 {{<bord-img href="/images/pot20/1-reddit-spamfilter.png" >}}

 it wasn't the only issue, the first algorithm overlord and true Sauron's eye, Google played its role as well:

 {{<bord-img href="/images/pot20/1-chrome-rejected.jpg">}}

+---

+{{<colorblock text="We're working on repeating this test and validate our findings.
+We will, by the 13 of March, apply this experience on YouTube!"  >}}

+---

+Completed in February 2020 by Claudio, Giulia, Salvatore, Matteo, and Barbara.